bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 Hence the prevalence of external funding models.

 Hopefully Bitcoin and emerging technologies like Lightning can help reverse this dynamic and reduce the friction of integrating revenue models directly into software.
-Specific ideas and approaches are beyond the scope of this article, but I really hope developers take the liberty to experiment.
+Specific ideas and approaches to achieve this are beyond the scope of this article, but I really hope developers take the liberty to experiment.
 Bitcoin is sound money, sure, but it’s also natively digital money that might be able to help us monetize good, well-intentioned software more gracefully.

 Bisq proves it’s possible.